johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 <img src="/teaching/CS472/Timetable/Git_and_Github/rootbeer.jpeg" alt="rootbeer" style="width:600px;height:480px;" align="center">

 ### Part 3.
 Executive Summary (5 pts)
+**This section also contains the individual part of the assignment**

 Pretend you are a project manager writing a status report on the [scottyab/rootbeer](https://github.com/scottyab/rootbeer) project to your boss as if it was a company-owned project.
 The report should take the